sofiagd8799/sofiagd8799.github.io/index.md

 ## Education

 - Master in Public Policy with an emphasis on Policy Analysis, [Hertie School, Germany] (2025) Final grade: 1.6
-- Exchange Semester, [Stockholm School of Economics, Sweden] (2024)
+- Exchange Semester - Master in Economics, [Stockholm School of Economics, Sweden] (2024)
 - BSc. in Economics, [University of Mannheim, Germany] (2023)
 - BA in Political Science and Sociology (minor), [University of Mannheim, Germany] (2020)
 - Exchange Semester, [Universitat Pompeu Fabra, Barcelona] (2019)